Tools for consistently profitable Forex trading

 Nearby situated, strong SR-areas where price can change the direction, should be taken in consideration before opening a position.
 If the S/R is too close and the Risk/Reward is low – trade should not be taken.
 Respectively, these SR-levels (pivots, fibs, RN) present a good opportunity for taking partial profit of already opened trade.
 For instance, close half of position and when the price goes well pass the SR, move the SL to that S/R level and enjoy a so-called “risk free” trade after that.

 Demo testing should be treated exactly the same as the live trading, otherwise it is basically useless.
-After completing 3-4 weeks of demoing, small live-account with minimum positions will help practising the trading mentality.
+After completing 3-4 weeks of demoing, small live-account with minimum positions will help practicing the trading mentality.
 No matter demo or live environment, trader should never try to guess or assume the price movement, nor trade the “may be” and “almost” -types of setups.
 Always await the exactly right situation, clearly defined by strategy rules – and react to it, according to those precise rules.